douglas-tsc/practice/README.md

-# 100 Websites in 100 Days
+# 100 Websites in 101 Days

 My name is Josh and I am making 100 websites in 100 days.
+I missed one day so far.

 Scroll the to bottom to see the websites.